maoueh/nugrant/README.md

 where applicable.

-You can also send pull requests for any feature or improvement you think should be included in this plugin.
+You can also send pull requests for any feature or improvement you think should be included in this plug-in.
 I will evaluate each of them and merge them as fast as possible.